gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 manifested in a condensed matter system.

 The physical consequence:
-**negative magnetoresistance** —
+**negative magnetoresistance**,
 resistance decreases with parallel magnetic field.

 Observed in multiple Weyl semimetals.

-Condensed matter as a quantum field theory simulator — directly accessing phenomena usually confined to high-energy physics.
+Condensed matter as a quantum field theory simulator, directly accessing phenomena usually confined to high-energy physics.